TSO GRO RSS Features

 Receive Side Scaling (RSS)

 When RSS is enabled on Avi Vantage, NICs make use of multiple queues in the receive path.
 The NIC pins flow to queues and put packets belonging to the same flow to be used in the same queue.
 This helps the driver to spread packet processing across multiple CPUs thereby improving efficiency.
-On an Avi SE, the multi-queue feature is also enabled on the transmit side, ie., different flows are pinned to different queues (packets belonging to the same flow in the same queue) to distribute the packet processing among CPUs.
+On an Avi SE, the multi-queue feature is also enabled on the transmit side, that is, different flows are pinned to different queues (packets belonging to the same flow in the same queue) to distribute the packet processing among CPUs.

 Note: The multi-queue feature (RSS) is not supported along with IPv6 addresses.
 If RSS is enabled, then IPv6 address cannot be configured for Avi Service Engine interfaces.
 Similarly, if the IPv6 address is already configured on Avi Service Engine interfaces, the multi-queue feature (RSS) cannot be enabled on those interfaces.